N5 road (Ireland): Swinford bypass

-A 5 km single carriageway bypass of Swinford was completed in 1996.
+A 5 km single carriageway bypass of Swinford was completed in August 1994 at a total cost of IR£9.1M.
 It incorporates a major junction with the N26 road to Ballina.
 The junctions on this scheme are all at-grade and this has led to safety concerns, with high collision rates at the R320, R375 and N26 junctions.
-The singer Ronan Keating's brother was killed in one of the numerous fatal collisions along this part of the N5, leading to repeated calls from the Mayo county coroner for safety improvements to be made.
-There is a proposal to grade separate these junctions by providing overbridges for crossing traffic.
+Average speed cameras were installed at both ends of the bypass in 2024.
+There is a proposal to grade separate the busiest junctions by providing overbridges for crossing traffic.

 Castlebar – Turlough

-This 10 km single carriageway includes a bypass of Turlough village and a relief road around Castlebar which opened in 1990.
-The western end of this scheme, including the Castlebar relief road, was itself bypassed and redesignated as the R309 after the 2023 opening of the Turlough to Westport dual-carriageway.
+This 7.8 km single carriageway includes a bypass of Turlough village and was opened to traffic on 12 November 1990 by Environment Minister Padraig Flynn.
+The total cost was IR£5.1M.
+The western end of this scheme was itself bypassed and redesignated as the R309 after the 2023 opening of the Turlough to Westport dual-carriageway.

 Schemes in planning or construction

 Scramoge – Ballaghaderreen

 The project involves the upgrade of the N5 in County Roscommon between Rathkeery at the eastern end of the Ballaghaderreen bypass and Scramoge, east of Strokestown.
 It will bypass Frenchpark, Bellanagare, Tulsk and Strokestown.
 The planned route, a 33 km stretch of single carriageway, was approved by An Bord Pleanala in January 2019.
 Contracts for the construction of the project were signed in October 2021, with Roadbridge awarded the contract.
 However, Roadbridge collapsed in March 2022.
 The project was re-tendered and construction was due to start in late 2023.
 Contracts were signed with Wills Bros, the new contractor, on 8 December 2023.
+The first section of the new road, a bypass of Frenchpark, opened on 26 March 2026.